Base rate

 In probability and statistics, the base rate (also known as prior probabilities) is the class of probabilities unconditional on "featural evidence" (likelihoods).

 It is the proportion of individuals in a population who have a certain characteristic or trait.
 For example, if 1% of the population were medical professionals, and remaining 99% were not medical professionals, then the base rate of medical professionals is 1%.
 The method for integrating base rates and featural evidence is given by Bayes' rule.

 In the sciences, including medicine, the base rate is critical for comparison.
 In medicine a treatment's effectiveness is clear when the base rate is available.
-For example, if the control group, using no treatment at all, had their own base rate of 1/20 recoveries within 1 day (meaning 1 out of every 20 people recover in 1 day) and a treatment had a 1/100 base rate of recovery within 1 day, we see that the treatment actively decreases the recovery in the first day for the winter cold.
+For example, if the control group, using no treatment at all, had their own base rate of 1/20 recoveries within 1 day and a treatment had a 1/100 base rate of recovery within 1 day, we see that the treatment actively decreases the recovery.

 The base rate is an important concept in statistical inference, particularly in Bayesian statistics.
 In Bayesian analysis, the base rate is combined with the observed data to update our belief about the probability of the characteristic or trait of interest.
 The updated probability is known as the posterior probability and is denoted as P(A|B), where B represents the observed data.
 For example, suppose we are interested in estimating the prevalence of a disease in a population.
 The base rate would be the proportion of individuals in the population who have the disease.
 If we observe a positive test result for a particular individual, we can use Bayesian analysis to update our belief about the probability that the individual has the disease.
 The updated probability would be a combination of the base rate and the likelihood of the test result given the disease status.

 The base rate is also important in decision-making, particularly in situations where the cost of false positives and false negatives are different.
 For example, in medical testing, a false negative (failing to diagnose a disease) could be much more costly than a false positive (incorrectly diagnosing a disease).
 In such cases, the base rate can help inform decisions about the appropriate threshold for a positive test result.